OlivierLD/raspberry-coffee/README.md

 and there is no in-memory status or transient state, in this case.

 HTTP/REST sounds much nicer.
 We **will** provide examples, Java pinging a Python server, and vice-versa.
+> For now: there is a skeleton/template for a Python HTTP REST Server in
+> `http-tiny-server/src/main/python/http_server_skeleton.py`

 Same works also for Scala (JVM based language), NodeJS, ... whatever understands HTTP.